Margaret W. Rossiter: Career and contributions

-After the publication of the first volume, Rossiter was asked to run the NSF's program on the History and Philosophy of Science while its director took a year of leave during 1982–1983.
+After the publication of the first volume, Rossiter was asked to run the National Science Foundation's (NSF) program on the History and Philosophy of Science while its director took a year of leave during 1982–1983.
 In 1983–1984 she was a visiting professor at Harvard, where she continued work on her second volume.
 Still unable to find a tenure-track position, she applied for the NSF's Visiting Professorships for Women program, and received a one-year appointment to Cornell, which she stretched to two years (1986–1988).
-Cornell agreed to keep her on for another three years, but her funding was split between three departments including women's studies, agriculture, and history.
-In many ways, at this stage of her career she felt like some of the women she wrote about, saying "I guess I am like a 78 [rpm] record in a 33 world".
+Cornell agreed to keep her on for another three years, but her funding was split between three departments including women's studies, agriculture and history.
+At this stage of her career she felt like some of the women she wrote about, saying "I guess I am like a 78 [rpm] record in a 33 world".

 While still at Cornell, in 1989, she became a MacArthur Fellow.
 However, despite significant public and faculty pressure, the university refused to hire her, stating that she could not be given an appointment because she was not in any department.
 It was not until she received an offer of a tenured position with a substantial research budget from the University of Georgia that Cornell's administration decided to keep her, creating an endowed chair for her at the same time that a new Department of Science & Technology Studies was being created that included the History & Philosophy of Science & Technology program that hosted her appointment.

-Secure at Cornell, Rossiter was able to complete the research for her second volume, Women Scientists in America: Before Affirmative Action, 1940-1972.
+Secure at Cornell, Rossiter was able to complete the research for her second volume, Women Scientists in America: Before Affirmative Action, 1940–1972.
 It was published through Johns Hopkins in 1995.
-This second volume examines barriers to women's full participation as working scientists from World War II to 1972.
+This second volume examined barriers to women's full participation as working scientists from World War II to 1972.
 One such barrier was anti-nepotism rules at many colleges and universities.
 These forbade married men and women to both hold tenured positions.
 Rossiter cites many examples, but a particularly striking case was that of mathematician Josephine M. Mitchell.
 When Mitchell was a tenured associate professor at the University of Illinois in the 1950s, she married an untenured member of the math department.
 As a result, she was asked to leave her position, although her new husband retained his.
-The second volume was also well received, winning the History of Women in Science Prize and the Pfizer Prize.
-The History of Women in Science Prize was subsequently named after Rossiter.
+The second volume was also well received, winning the Women’s Prize and the Pfizer Award, both from the History of Science Society.
+The Women’s Prize was subsequently renamed the Margaret W. Rossiter History of Women in Science Prize, in honor of Rossiter; the vote on the renaming happened in 2004.